-Crispy on the outside, so light on the inside.
+Crispy sourdough waffles, with a light and fluffy interior.
 These sourdough waffles are absolutely delicious.
 You can make the main batter ahead of time and enjoy a scrumptious weekend breakfast.

 The baking soda and eggs